lara-c7/lara-c7/README.md

-### Hey there! 👋 I'm Lara :)
-🌱 I’m now a Python student
+🌱 Python student
-🔭 Currently working on solving different Python problems and creating some basic projects 👯 I’m looking forward to collaborating on certain projects ⚡ Motivational quote: It's often the last key that opens the door.
-Keep trying
+🔭 Currently working on solving different Python problems and creating some basic projects ⚡ I’m looking forward to collaborating on certain projects

 <!--
 **lara-c7/lara-c7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.